KitGum/KitGum/README.md

-# KitGum
+# KitGum CMS
-KitGum is an easy to use, powerful and modular web Enterprise Management System built with Codeigniter 4.
+KitGum CMS is an easy to use, powerful and modular Content Management System built with Codeigniter 4.
+More details at https://kitgum.org

 ## Contributing